 Baba-Nyonya Heritage | Clan Jetties

 AM // Start day 2 of your 3 days in George Town tour at Toh Soon Café (they toast their bread in a charcoal oven, so don’t skip the kaya toast here!) before heading to the Cheong Fatt Tze Mansion for the 11 am tour.
 If you have time, take a detour to admire the marvellous architecture on Hutton Row.
 Also known as the Blue Mansion for its bright blue walls, the Cheong Fatt Tze mansion was awarded the UNESCO Most Excellent Project for best conservation work in 2000.
 A part of it has been converted into a boutique hotel and is off-limits to visitors but you can see parts of the mansion and learn about its history on the guided tours.
 Built and decorated in an eclectic Europe-meets-China style, the mansion has 38 rooms, 5 courtyards, 7 staircases, and 220 windows!
 Inside, there is opulent rosewood furniture, intricately carved wooden screens, infinity mirrors, marble work, and original floor tiles.
 The bar and the restaurant are open to visitors.
-There are 45 min long guided tours (RM 18) at 11 am, 2 pm, and 3:30 pm during the weekdays and at 11 pm and 2 pm on weekends.
+There are 45-minute guided tours (RM 18) at 11 am, 2 pm, and 3:30 pm during the weekdays and at 11 pm and 2 pm on weekends.

 Stroll through Muntri Street admiring the lovely Straits-style shophouses with their floor tiles and impressive wooden doors on the way to Moh Teng Pheow Nyonya Koay and Canteen where you can try an array of delicate Nyonya sweets called Kuih.